Maidenhead Locator = IO90GX (Oct 2006 -> Present).

 - I operate mainly on SSB, but also some CW.

-- My CW needs some further practice, but I can comfortably operate at 12 - 15 wpm when concentrating!
-If you hear me on CW then please have a little patience!
-My CW operating is improving gradually with practice.
+- My CW operating is in development, but I can comfortably operate at 12 - 15 wpm when concentrating.
+If you do hear me on CW, then please have a little patience.
+My CW operating is not perfect, but I am gradually improving with practice.

-You may QSL either via eQSL or direct to my home address with an SAE, or you may QSL via the RSGB Buro.
+You may QSL either via eQSL or direct to my home address with an SAE, or you may QSL via the RSGB Buro or eQSL.

 My QSL manager is 2E0VAG.

 I am collect cards for HF DXCC and VHF/UHF awards.